 8. Dobble Disney Princess

-Not only does Dobble Disney Princess have a really nice bit of alliteration to it, it’s a great little board game for kids that want to use their brains and have fun with their favourite Disney films.
+Not only does Dobble Disney Princess have a really nice bit of alliteration to it, it’s a great little card game for kids that want to use their brains and have fun with their favourite Disney films.
 Squeezed into an adorable little tin that’s perfect for trips during the summer holidays, Dobble Disney Princess - alongside Dobble Disney Cars and Dobble Disney Finding Dory - is based on a beloved travel board game that anyone can play.

 Every round plays simply enough, with all two to eight players needing to keep their eye out for matching symbols on each of the cards played.
 Two cards are flipped over and the first player to correctly identify a symbol shown on both cards wins that round.
 For example, if two cards showed Flounder the fish from The Little Mermaid, then the player who points that out quickest gets both cards.
 Rounds continue in this fashion until all 55 cards have been taken, which signals the end of the game.
 The player holding the most number of cards is then named the winner, and the game can start all over again - if you so wish.